 Air Force’s Advanced Battle Management System (ABMS) is the architecture approach they are using to flush out the JADC2 concept.
 Through a carefully structured series of events, they are developing the standards that will enable current and future weapon systems and networks to migrate to a JADC2/Joint All Domain Operations environment.

 The Department of Defense’s Joint All-Domain Command and Control (JADC2) is catching a lot of attention these days.
 This is the first in a series of posts reviewing the who-what-where-when of JADC2.
 If you work with DoD, this is a MUST KNOW project that will have profound impacts on Research,

-This post is based on an interview Joel Wallenstrom, CEO and President at Wickr.
+This post is based on an interview with Blake Bartlett, the CEO at Janes.
 It is part of our series of interviews of OODA Network members.
 Our objective with these interviews is to provide actionable information of interest to the community, including insights that can help with your own career progression.
-We also really like highlighting some of the great people that make our continued research and reporting possible
+We also really like highlighting some of the great people that make our continued research and reporting possible.

 Blake started his professional life in a very interesting way, pursuing a dream of being a Tennis Pro.
 Read how he channeled this passion and then leveraged his ability to communicate and an affinity for people into his current job leading Janes into the future.

 “Stay focused on your long-term goals.
 It’s easy to get distracted by short term opportunities.
 Leaders need to keep their organizations working on a small number of key objectives.”